memg92/poolsight/README.md

 # poolsight

-poolsight is a client-management application for business owners in the pool service industry
+poolsight is a client-management platforms for business owners in the pool service industry

 ### MVP